top of page

 • SPED 650: Social-Emotional Competencies and Students with LBLD

-Assistant Professor of Psychology and English, University of the People, October 2018 – Present
+Assistant Professor of Psychology and English, University of the People, October 2018 – January 2024

 • UNIV 1001: Online Education Strategies